wizelineacademy/react-apprenticeship-capstone4/README.md

 - Unit Test to validate that the Ecommerce Store logo/name appears correctly in the Header.
 (10 points)

-### Submitting your Deliverable

-- Once you’ve covered all the <a href="#requirements">requirements specified above</a> and completed all the bullets on the <a href="#evaluation-criteria">Evaluation Criteria</a> section, push your changes to your branch and open a **PR** that can be merged into your **main** branch of your own GitHub repository.
-- Deploy your app into a hosting service such as Netlify, Firebase, Heroku, GitHub Pages, etc.
-- Share the links of both your PR and your application to your mentor

 ## Deliverable 2